What is a receipt?

 To help your bookkeeper, here are a few tips on how to attach the best receipts possible:

-- Don't cover the information - make sure your finger is not in the way.
+- Do not cover the information - make sure your finger is not in the way

-- Add a note if context is missing - to make sure your bookkeeper understand why this purchase is company related, leave a nice note.
+- Add a note if context is missing - to make sure your bookkeeper understands why this purchase is company related

-- Add a project or customer to the expense - relevant if the expense relates to a certain client or project.
+- Tag an expense - relevant if the expense relates to a certain client, project, event, or location

 Picture or document?

-For many online receipts, the merchant simply send you an email with the receipt.
-Often you will be sent the receipt in a PDF document.
-You don't need to take a picture of the PDF to upload a receipt to Pleo, as you can easily upload it in the Pleo web-app.
-All you need to do is login to Pleo, go to Expenses, click the "plus" sign on the right hand side of the expense and upload : )
+For many online receipts, the merchant simply sends you an e-mail with the receipt.
+Often, you will be sent the receipt in a PDF document.
+You do not need to take a picture of the PDF to upload a receipt to Pleo, as you can easily upload it in the Pleo web-app.
+All you need to do is login to Pleo, go to Expenses, click the "+" sign on the right hand side of the expense and upload the same.